Pragmatic Nonsense: Pragmatic truth and formal nonsense

-Before we proceed to the definition of pragmatic nonsense, we must first elucidate the role of the set of primary sentences $\mathcal{P}$ of a simple pragmatic structure.
-The sentences of $\mathcal{P}$ constitute an empirical and/or theoretical framework which provides a foundation for pragmatic truth.
-Such primary sentences “[...] are based on observation and experience [...] or were instituted by previous investigations [...]” \cite[p.~204]{bib6}) and “[...] in general include both [...] true decidable sentences, such as observation statements, and certain general propositions encompassing laws already assumed to be true” \cite[p.~162]{bib12}.
-They may also constitute abductive hypotheses, and may be either true in the Tarskian sense, pragmatically true themselves, or “accepted” as true.
+Before we proceed to the definition of pragmatic nonsense, we must first elucidate the role of the set of primary sentences $ \mathcal{P} $ of a simple pragmatic structure.
+The sentences of $ \mathcal{P} $ constitute an empirical and/or theoretical framework which provides a foundation for pragmatic truth.
+Such primary sentences ``[...] are based on observation and experience [...] or were instituted by previous investigations [...]'' \cite[p.~204]{bib6}) and ``[...] in general include both [...] true decidable sentences, such as observation statements, and certain general propositions encompassing laws already assumed to be true'' \cite[p.~162]{bib12}.
+They may also constitute abductive hypotheses, and may be either true in the Tarskian sense, pragmatically true themselves, or ``accepted'' as true.

-The sentences of $\mathcal{P}$ have, at the same time, the function of limiting the possible $\mathcal{A}$-normal structures a simple pragmatic structure may be expanded to, for those expansions that are inconsistent with the sentences of $\mathcal{P}$ are not considered $\mathcal{A}$-normal and thus disregarded.
+The sentences of $ \mathcal{P} $ have, at the same time, the function of limiting the possible $ \mathcal{A} $-normal structures a simple pragmatic structure may be expanded to, for those expansions that are inconsistent with the sentences of $ \mathcal{P} $ are not considered $ \mathcal{A} $-normal and thus disregarded.
+This highlights both the motivation and applicability of the concept of partial structures and quasi-truth to model theory \cite{Bueno1996}.
+In addition to the notion of those statements beyond what one can achieve by inferences alone, quasi-truth brings this \emph{partialness} and \emph{openness} to semantics, i.e., to whether something has a model or is satisfiable.
+It instantiates the gain of irreducibly new truths that occurs for deducibility, but also for satiafiability: as one adds a novel statement, which was previously unprovable by the current theory, the unknown or undetermined components in $ R_3 $ are also reduced along with the reduction in the number of unprovable sentences.
+This is shown in the following two Examples~\ref{exampleClearcut} and~\ref{exampleGradual}.